Christians warned against influences that undermine Biblical moral standards

-THE Acting President of God’s Kingdom Society, (GKS) The Church of the Living God Brother Felix Ekundayo Adedokun has charged Christians to avoid those elements in science, education and the mass media that do not promote godliness but serve to undermine belief in God and Biblical moral standards and values.
+Acting President of God’s Kingdom Society, GKS, The Church of the Living God, Felix Adedokun, has charged Christians to avoid those elements in science, education and the mass media that do not promote godliness but serve to undermine belief in God and Biblical moral standards and values.

-In an address entitled, “Who is on the Lord’s side” which he delivered on the Last and Great Day of the Christian Feast of Tabernacles that ended in Salem City, Warri, Delta State, Brother Adedolun declared that the devil uses the world’s ideas in politics, religion and commerce to turn people from God pointing out that people should also beware of negative influences from the world of music, fashion, entertainment, sports, among others.
+In an address entitled, ‘Who is On the Lord’s Side’, which he delivered on the last day of the Christian Feast of Tabernacles that ended in Salem City, Warri, Delta State, Adedolun declared that the devil uses the world’s ideas in politics, religion and commerce to turn people away from God, pointing out that people should also beware of negative influences from the world of music, fashion, entertainment, sports, among others.

 According to the Publicity Secretary, Brother Benedict Hart, the GKS leader reminded his audience that the natural Israelites faced such challenges in time of old and yielded to the low moral standards, debased practices and vain philosophies of rival nations who were worshipping the devil and thereby provoked God to anger.